favouralgo/travel-management-app/README.md

 - A third eye is always good, no-one knows it all.
 If we knew, we would not be learning.

-- I encountered errors whil trying the unit testing.
+- I encountered errors while trying the unit testing.
 I should focus more on learning how to do it well.
 Very challenging for me.

 # Acknowledgements